Danny-NG-9999/Academic-and-Personal-Projects/Data Analysis/DataCo (End-to-End)/README.md

 ### Phase 2: SQL Server Data Warehousing & Schema Enforcement
 The transition from Python to SQL was a critical step in establishing a production-grade analytical database.
 Using a dedicated SQL script (Import_DataCo.sql), I implemented the following workflow:
-- Database Provisioning: The script initiated by creating the DataCo_supply_chain database to host the analytical model.
+- Database Provisioning: The script initiated by creating the dataco_supply_chain database to host the analytical model.

-•
-Schema Definition (Python to SQL): For each dimension and fact table, CREATE TABLE statements were executed, explicitly defining columns with precise data types (e.g., DECIMAL(15, 10) for financial precision, DATETIME for temporal accuracy, VARCHAR for categorical data).
+- Schema Definition (Python to SQL): For each dimension and fact table, CREATE TABLE statements were executed, explicitly defining columns with precise data types (e.g., DECIMAL(15, 10) for financial precision, DATETIME for temporal accuracy, VARCHAR for categorical data).
 This step ensured that the Python-generated data conformed to a strict relational schema.

-•
+- Schema Definition (Python to SQL): Designed SQL schemas for all dimension and fact tables by assigning appropriate data types (e.g., DECIMAL, DATETIME, and VARCHAR) to each column, ensuring data accuracy, relational consistency, and efficient storage.
+This established a robust database structure to support SQL analysis, business intelligence reporting, and interactive Power BI dashboards.
-Data Ingestion: High-speed LOAD DATA LOCAL INFILE commands were utilized to efficiently import the Python-generated CSVs into their respective SQL tables, ensuring scalability for large datasets.
+- Data Ingestion: High-speed LOAD DATA LOCAL INFILE commands were utilized to efficiently import the Python-generated CSVs into their respective SQL tables, ensuring scalability for large datasets.

 •
 Defining Primary Keys: Each dimension table (e.g., DimCustomer, DimProduct) and fact table (FactSales, FactWebTraffic) had its unique identifier explicitly defined as a PRIMARY KEY during table creation, guaranteeing data uniqueness and efficient indexing.